 “Yeah.
 To freedom.”

 And all the while I’m throwing out as much charm as I’ve ever had, which I’ll own ain’t much, but I’m doing what I can.
 Here I am, sitting with this man called Joe, who I’d swear I know from somewhere, somewhen, but whenever I try to set on it my head gets to hurting, so I stop trying.
-Stop thinking on it.
-Just enjoying a beer with a man who is laughing with me, and twisting himself round on his stool so’s he can talk to me better.
+Just enjoy a beer with a man who is laughing with me, and twisting himself round on his stool so’s he can talk to me better.

-New factor, new want: I’m realizing I desperately wanna bed this man called Joe.
+New factor, new want: I’m realising I desperately wanna bed this man.

-I hadn’t on thought on that, standing in the doorway considering what to do, but there it is.
+I hadn’t thought on that, standing in the doorway considering what to do, but there it is.
 I hope he’s gay.
 Most people are, right?
 At least a little bit?
-No, it’s fine.
-Folks living after the Fracture have more important things to contend with than what kind of genitalia people like.
+It’s fine.
+Anyways, folks living after the Fracture have more important things to contend with than what kind of genitalia people like.
 Joe’s unlikely to get offended if I carry on as I have been, making jokes and eyes at him... although that don’t mean he feels that same way I do, either.

-To be truthful, Joe not reciprocating my desires may not be so bad a thing.
+To be truthful, Joe not reciprocating may not be so bad.
 I ain’t looking to do anything wrong.
-There’s some as might say otherwise, what with the rule about fraternizing in the slip, but they’d be wrong.
-It’s not like I knew that Lois wouldn’t be here and this Joe would be, a person who makes me feel like I ain’t never not known him, who seems happy in my company, who hasn’t noticed all the things wrong with me...
+There’s some might say otherwise, what with the rule about fraternising in the slip, but they’d be wrong.
+It’s not like I knew Lois wouldn’t be here and this Joe would be, a person who makes me feel like I ain’t never not known him, who seems happy in my company, who hasn’t noticed all the things wrong with me...

-Anyways, you can’t say I’m breaking the rule when I didn’t know it was gonna happen, is what I’m saying.
+No one can say I broke the rule when I didn’t know this was gonna happen, is what I’m saying.

 So, I ain’t breaking no rules, I reckon.
-Just… exploring this slip.
+Just... exploring this slip.
 Yeah.
 Gathering intel, clocking up new factors, working out new wants.
-Just so happens some of ’em are mine.
+Just so happens some of them are mine.

-Joe brushes against me when he reaches for his drink, and later, when I’m drunk enough, I press my hand on his arm.
+Joe brushes against my forearm when he reaches for his drink, and later, when I’m drunk enough, I press my hand on his shoulder.
 Conversation’s fast and sharp and funny.
-Eventually, he stands and makes his way to the john.
-I watch him walk away, imagining – remembering almost – the feel of him on top of me.
+Eventually, he excuses himself, makes his way to the john.
+I watch him walk away, imagining - remembering, almost - the feel of him on top of me.
 I know him, I’m sure of it.
-I could think better if my head weren’t hurting again, a fine, high pitched whine now joining the tension across my forehead.
+I could think better if my head weren’t hurting again, a fine, high-pitched whine joining the tension across my forehead.
 Time pressure, must be.
 How long have I been here?

 Chloros, that’s what I need.
-Two in one eveing?
+Two in one evening?
 Shit, three, on account of the one I took before I grabbed that tempo.
 But I ain’t feeling easy, and when the slip gets to you, you take a pill.
 One more won’t hurt, I reckon.
-I got a tolerance to ’em, that’s why they’re wearing off so fast.
-Just a half, to get me a bit more fixed in the slip.
+I got a tolerance to them, that’s why they’re wearing off so fast.

 Should I?
 Seems to me he ain’t exactly averse to the idea, and in the dim light of the bar he probably can’t see what’s wrong with me.
 Perhaps he won’t notice at all?